rgabeflores/Data-Structures-and-Algorithms/README.md

 # Data Structures, Math Functions, and Algorithms
-This is a large collection of code modules containing different operations.
-These arious implementations of common data structures and algorithms are written in popular languages.
-These are great excercises for learning basic syntax of these popular languages while also practicing efficient programming concepts.
+This is a large collection of code modules containing different operations and concepts.
+These various implementations of common data structures and algorithms are written in popular languages.
+These are great excercises for learning basic syntax of popular languages while also practicing programming complexity.

 > Many of these modules are based on assignments completed for a college/university level course and have been generalized for use by the public.